 The Winter's Tale ballet.
 Music by Joby Talbot.
-Choreographed by Christopher Wheeldon.
+Choreography by Christopher Wheeldon.
 Recorded 2014 at the Royal Opera House.
 Stars Edward Watson (Leontes, King of Sicilia), Lauren Cuthbertson (Hermione, Queen of Sicilia), Sarah Lamb (Perdita, Princess of Sicilia), Joe Parker (Mamillius, Prince of Sicilia), Zenaida Yanowsky (Paulina, head of Hermione's household), Bennet Gartside (Antigonus, head of Leontes' household), Federico Bonelli (Polixenes, King of Bohemia), Steven McRae (Florizel, Prince of Bohemia), Thomas Whitehead (head of Polixenes' household), Gary Avis (Father Shepherd), Valentino Zucchetti (Clown, son of Father Shepherd) and Beatriz Stiz-Brunell (Young Shepherdess).
 David Briskin conducts the Orchestra of the Royal Opera House (Concert Master Peter Manning).
 Stage band consists of Eliza Marshall on bansuri flute; Gregory Knowles on dulcimer, Ian Watson on accordion, and Rod Farrer plus Jeremy Wiles playing percussion.
-Designs by Bob Crowley; lighting by Natasha Katz; projection design by Daniel Brodie; silk effects design by Basil Twist; directed for screen by Ross MacGibbon.
+Designs by Bob Crowley; lighting design by Natasha Katz; projection design by Daniel Brodie; silk effects design by Basil Twist.
+Directed for TV by Ross MacGibbon.
 Released 2015, disc has 5.1 dts-HD Master Audio sound.
 Grade: A+

 If God loves everyone the same, no one can be a stranger.

-The Winter's Tale isanother all-new and original Royal Opera Ballet production from the same creative team of Wheeldon, Talbot, Crowley, Katz, and Brodie that brought us Alice's Adventures in Wonderland.
-The team created the first ballet libretto ever based on Shakespeare's The Winter's Tale---a libretto painted with both the grandeur of a tragedy and the tear-jerking power of a romance.
+The Winter's Tale is another all-new and original Royal Opera Ballet production from the same creative team of Wheeldon, Talbot, Crowley, Katz, and Brodie that brought us Alice's Adventures in Wonderland.
+The team created the first ballet libretto ever based on Shakespeare's The Winter's Tale — a libretto painted with both the grandeur of a tragedy and the tear-jerking power of a romance.
 Talbot's exotic score is completely original and includes an on-stage folk ensemble.
 As an extra bonus, the team recruited Basil Twist for grand silk effects.
 Those who are familiar with Shakespeare's ornate play will marvel at the way this production gets in all the essentials of the stage story while taking maximum advantage of the dancing and acting skills of the Royal Opera Ballet performers.

 Not every ballet company has someone who could dance Leontes, King of Sicilia, and nobody could dance it better than Ed Watson, shown on the right in the screenshot below.
 Here Leontes and King Polixenes of Bohemia (Federico Bonelli) demonstrate their friendship since childhood: